Generic selectors

 Moshood Abiola National Stadium in Nigeria. -photo credit to Africa View Facts @AfricaViewFacts on X

-The Moshood Abiola Stadium is not just the largest in Nigeria, but also the official venue for the Super Eagles.
+Moshood Abiola Stadium is not only one of the largest stadiums in Nigeria and one of the 50 most expensive stadiums in the world, but also the official home ground for the national football team.
 Being one of the biggest stadiums in Africa, it can hold up to 60,491 people.

-The stadium opened in 2003 and has been exclusively used by the Nigerian national team ever since.
-When the Super Eagles are not playing there, the Moshood Abiola is used for religious conferences and concerts.
+The stadium opened in 2003 after three years of construction and has been exclusively used by the Nigerian national team ever since.
+When the Super Eagles are not playing there, the Moshood Abiola Stadium is used for religious conferences and concerts.

 Alassan Ouattara Stadium – Ivory Coast – 60,000